 - Taurus Nexus - Text by M. Alan Kazlev

-Early hyperpower that developed around an abandoned wormhole nexus in the area of space bounded by the Pleiades and Hyades.
+Early interstellar power that developed around an abandoned wormhole nexus in the area of space toward the constellation Taurus.

 - Tsutari Ambastory - Text by Charles Mosteller

 Religious confederation of baseline hu worlds responsible for ending the reign of the Terrorlords of Mandra Quin'Si in 2446.

 - United Kingdom (Britain) - Text by Kirran Lochhead Strang

 United Kingdom of Great Britain and Northern Ireland, often known as Britain; a nation state of Old Earth.

 - United States of America - Text by Crossroads

 Pre-Expulsion Earth-based superpower, responsible for the first landing on Luna and for creating the Internet.
 Though its relative importance declined as other powers rose, it continued to be influential in Solsys up until the Great Expulsion, and its cultural influences last down to this day.

 - Varadic Hegemony - Text by M. Alan Kazlev